rsarkar-github/Thesis-Lippmann-Schwinger/README.md

 # Lippmann-Schwinger

-- Numpy, Devito based Python codes for the Lippmann-Schwinger problem
+- Numpy, Scipy based Python codes for the Lippmann-Schwinger problem

 - Contains all codes to reproduce figures and tables in Part I: Chapter 2 of thesis